fmsangdehi/Baltic-herring-salinity-adaptation/README.md

 ## About the Project
 This repository is related to a collaborative research project investigating the genetic and molecular mechanisms underlying adaptation of herring to the brackish Baltic Sea environment.

-Our study focuses on how marine fish adapt to low-salinity conditions through genetic changes in genes critical for reproduction and early development, including sperm, egg, and embryo-associated proteins.
+Our study focuses on how marine fish adapt to low-salinity conditions through genetic changes in genes critical for reproduction and early development, including sperm-, egg-, and embryo-associated proteins.

 ## Overview of key findings
 Atlantic herring has successfully colonized the Baltic Sea (where salinity reaches as low as ~3‰) from the North Atlantic (where salinity is ~35‰) within the last 8,000 years.
 Our study identifies four key gene families under strong natural selection that enable reproduction in brackish water: